 Building an eBay business is like building any other company from scratch.
 It's a messy process.
 You have to think like an entrepreneur.
 You'll need some business sense and good communication skills.
 Selling isn’t easy, but getting your business going on eBay is actually pretty simple and straightforward.
 If you're not already an eBay member, you'll need to get an eBay account.
 It is the same kind of account that eBay shoppers use, and it's free to set up.

 Make Some Purchases

-Buy a few things that you need on eBay to learn how eBay shopping works.
-Look at listings in a few different formats.
-Come to understand eBay bidding.
 Before you can successfully sell on eBay, you'll need to see how people on eBay buy.
+With that in mind, buy a few things that you need on eBay to learn how eBay shopping works.
+Look at listings in a few different formats and get up to speed on how bidding works on eBay.

 Make Some Simple Sales to Gain Experience

 Start by listing one item for sale on eBay—just something around the house.
 If you're having trouble deciding, look at lists of common first-time sellers items or go through your house one room at a time to find things you don't need any longer.

 Once you have items to post, take pictures of them and write good descriptions, careful to disclose any flaws or blemishes.
 If you don't have one already, pick up a scale so you can determine the right weight and consult eBay's shipping calculator to see how much it's going to cost you to send the item.
 Make sure to weigh the items in the envelope or packaging you're planning to ship the item in to get the most accurate weight.

 When you're ready to list, use the "Sell" link at the upper-right of eBay's website and fill out the selling form to post the items for sale.
 From there, when you get your first sales, you'll need to package and ship your items.
 When the package is delivered, ask for and leave feedback.

 Beware that eBay charges listing fees after you have reached 50 listings.
 Make sure you know what fees you might be subject to so as to avoid unpleasant surprises.